mit-crpg/OpenMOC/docs/source/devguide/documentation.rst

     git push origin gh-pages-update

 The final step in updating the website documentation is to `pull request`_ to the ``gh-pages`` branch of the OpenMOC repository on GitHub as described in :ref:`Development Workflow <work_flow>`.

+.. note:: The diff for the pull request into **gh-pages** will likely be massive!
+The purpose of this pull request is not to conduct a code review, but rather to provide a transparent and publicly-available record of when the website documentation has been changed.

 .. _Sphinx: http://sphinx-doc.org/
 .. _reStructuredText: http://docutils.sourceforge.net/rst.html